ms0/pymath/README.md

 pymath
 ======

-Python code for mathematical classes
+Python code for mathematical classes (packaged as msmath; see msmath repository)

 Classes to implement finite fields (ffield.py), rationals and complex rationals (rational.py), quaternions (quaternion.py), matrices (matrix.py) over any ring, and